frconor-ebook/meditations/_posts/2025-06-02-fruits-of-the-holy-spirit.md

 It\'s a very good thing to pray every day for that joy with peace, interior joy with peace that somehow sums up the abundance of the fruits of the Holy Spirit in our life.

-A joy with peace, a long period of life, a period of true penance, the grace and the consolation of the Holy Spirit, and perseverance in our Christian vocation (cf. *Prayer before Mass*, Statement of Intention for Priests)---we can ask God for those special gifts every day.
+A joy with peace, a long period of life, a period of true penance, the grace and the consolation of the Holy Spirit, and perseverance in our Christian vocation (*cf*. *Prayer before Mass*, Statement of Intention for Priests)---we can ask God for those special gifts every day.

 "He who abides in me and I in him, he bears much fruit" (John 15:5).
 That\'s not conditioned by anything; no matter what the circumstances of our life, we\'re called to abide in Him.